-At Providence Eye & Laser Specialists, Dr. Mozayeni takes pride in investing and re-investing in the most up-to-date proven leading edge LASIK technology that delivers the best possible outcome for his patient’s unique needs.
+At Providence Eye & Laser Specialists, Dr. Mozayeni takes pride in continually investing in the most up-to-date proven leading-edge LASIK technology that delivers the best possible outcome for his patient’s unique needs.
 That is why Dr. Mozayeni only performs all-laser, blade-free LASIK utilizing complementing lasers: the WaveLight FS200 and the WaveLight EX500 Lasers.

 Creating the corneal flap is the first step of LASIK surgery.
-Utilizing a laser, not a microkeratome (blade), is truly paramount to producing optimal long term results.
+Utilizing a laser rather than a microkeratome (blade) is truly paramount to producing optimal long-term results.
 Although it is industry standard to make the flap with a laser as opposed to a blade, there are practices in the Charlotte region still utilizing a blade.
 Dr. Mozayeni creates the corneal flap using the WaveLight FS200 Laser.
 Its arrival to the U.S. LASIK industry in October 2010 brought us the most significant technology upgrade in ten years!

-Reshaping the cornea is the second step of LASIK.
-This is when your vision is actually corrected.
+Reshaping the cornea is the second step of LASIK, and the step when your vision is corrected.
 To reshape the cornea, Dr. Mozayeni utilizes all the data that was gathered during the LASIK consultation, but specifically your corneal mapping.
 The information obtained from the Pentacam & VARIO shows Dr. Mozayeni the cornea in detail so he can determine how to reshape it.
 Dr. Mozayeni gently opens the flap exposing the underlying tissues of the cornea; he then reshapes it using the WaveLight EX500 Laser.

 All-laser, blade-free LASIK has proven itself to be safer, more precise, and more predictable since it was introduced in 2002.
 Millions of procedures have been performed worldwide using this LASIK technology.
 All-laser, blade-free LASIK is now accepted as the safest and most accurate method for vision correction.
 Blade-free LASIK is now the standard of care.

-Dr. Mozayeni is the most experienced LASIK surgeon in the region having personally performed more than 30,000 successful procedures.
-Almost more importantly, he "turns away" approximately 20% of the people who come for consultation as they are not ideal candidates.
+Dr. Mozayeni is the most experienced LASIK surgeon in the region having personally performed more than 45,000 successful procedures.
+Just as importantly, he "turns away" approximately 20% of the people who come for consultation as they are not ideal candidates.